HID Headlights 5th Gen 4Runner Xenon Depot

 - Rated Lifetime: 2500-3000 hours (35w)

 There are a few key points to look at here.
 The fact that Xenon Depot has reverse polarity protection is pretty cool.
 When you are in the middle of an install with HIDs and your bulb does not turn out, it is pretty frustrating.
-We had this happen on our last 4Runner HID headlight install.
+We had this happen on our last HID low beam install.
 Not that is was difficult to figure out, It was just one of those things that can be irritating during an install.

 Xenon Depot Kevlin and Lumens